 - Construction Site Accidents – Unfortunately, due to the inherent dangers on construction sites, there is often a higher chance that an accident may occur.
 Accidents can be caused by equipment malfunction, negligence of the employer, falling objects, and countless other reasons.
-A wrongful death attorney in Boston, Massachusetts can help families of victims better understand their legal options after losing a loved one in a construction site accident.
+A wrongful death attorney in Massachusetts can help families of victims better understand their legal options after losing a loved one in a construction site accident.

 - Unsafe Premises – Property owners have the responsibility to maintain safe premises for their visitors, guests, and customers.
 Slip and fall accidents, porch collapse, fires, lead paint poisoning, and many other issues can cause potentially fatal accidents.

 - Unsafe Products – Although most products are not allowed on the market unless they are tested and deemed safe for consumers, some hazardous products do make it on the market and can cause serious injury.
 Unsafe products may include pharmaceuticals, defective household appliances, toxic food products, dangerous toys, and much more.